dantleech/blog/content/posts/2025/15-11-space.md

 ```

 And then somebody (ahem, John) needs to add a list of sanctioned countries (we can delete
-it after the deployment they say):
+it after the deployment he says):

 ```text
 src/